kundajelab/variant-scorer/README.md

 -t or --total_shuf: the total number of shuffled scores across all SNPs.
 Overrides --num_shuf.

--mp or --max_peaks: the maximum number of peaks to use for peak percentile calculation.

 -c or --chrom: only score SNPs in the selected chromosome.

 -r or --random_seed: the random seed for reproducibility when sampling.
 Default is 1234.

 --no_hdf5: do not save detailed predictions in hdf5 file.

--nc or --num_chunks: the number of chunks to divide SNP file into.
-Default is 10.

 -fo or --forward_only: run variant scoring only on forward sequence.